chunyuanY/Dialogue/README.md

-# Multi-hop Selector Network for Multi-turn Response Selection in Retrieval-based Chatbots
+# Paper of the source codes released:
-This repository contains the source code and datasets for the EMNLP 2019 paper [Multi-hop Selector Network for Multi-turn Response Selection in Retrieval-based Chatbots]. <br>
+This repository contains the source code and datasets for the model Multi-hop Selector Network. <br>

 ## Dependencies